trottadavide/trottadavide.github.io/content/publication/Pubb_4/index.md

 publication: In *Logical Foundations Of Computer Science (LFCS 2022)*

-abstract: Gödel's Dialectica interpretation was designed to obtain a relative consistency proof for Heyting arithmetic, to be used in conjunction with the double negation interpretation to obtain the consistency of Peano arithmetic.
-In recent years, proof theoretic transformations (so-called proof interpretations) that are based on Gödel's Dialectica interpretation have been used systematically to extract new content from proofs and so the interpretation has found relevant applications in several areas of mathematics and computer science.
-Following our previous work on Gödel fibrations, we present a (hyper)doctrine characterisation of the Dialectica which corresponds exactly to the logical description of the interpretation.
-To show that we derive in the category theory the soundness of the interpretation of the implication connective, as expounded on by Spector and Troelstra.
-This requires extra logical principles, going beyond intuitionistic logic, Markov's Principle (MP) and the Independence of Premise (IP) principle, as well as some choice.
+abstract: Gödel's Dialectica interpretation was designed to obtain the consistency of Peano arithmetic via a proof of consistency of Heyting arithmetic and double negation.
+In recent years, proof theoretic transformations (so-called proof interpretations) based on Gödel's Dialectica interpretation have been used systematically to extract new content from proofs and so the interpretation has found relevant applications in several areas of mathematics and computer science.
+Following our previous work on ‘Gödel fibrations’, we present a (hyper)doctrine characterisation of the Dialectica which corresponds exactly to the logical description of the interpretation.
+To show that, we derive the soundness of the interpretation of the im- plication connective, as expounded on by Spector and Troelstra, in the categorical model.
+This requires extra logical principles, going beyond intuitionistic logic, namely Markov Principle (MP) and the Independence of Premise (IP) principle, as well as some choice.
 We show how these principles are satisfied in the categorical setting, establishing a tight (internal language) correspondence between the logical system and the categorical framework.
+We make sure that this tight correspondence extends to the use of the principles above, instead of the weaker rules we had proved earlier on.
-This tight correspondence should come handy not only when discussing the applications of the Dialectica already known, like its use to extract computational content from (some) classical theorems (proof mining), its use to help to model specific abstract machines, etc. but also to help devise new application
+This tight correspondence should come handy not only when discussing the traditional applications of the Dialectica but also when dealing with newer uses in  modelling games or  concurrency theory.

 tags: []